 The Clean Earth Trust may contact individuals and businesses via publicly available email addresses, phone numbers or addresses.

-communications sent via the Charity are likely to be transmitted via social or via email.
+The majority of communications sent via the Charity are likely to be transmitted via social media; or via email.

 The Clean Earth Trust will take steps to keep all personal data on file accurate and up to date.
 Data that is inaccurate or out of date will be erased or destroyed.
 Data Subjects should notify the Trust if their personal details change, or if they become aware of any inaccuracies in the personal data held about them.